Professional Practice in Health (8997.1)

 Learning outcomesOn completion of this unit, students will be able to:

-4. understand the importance of communication, teamwork and the role of leadership when working within the health sector;
+4. Understand the importance of communication, teamwork and the role of leadership when working within the health sector; and

 Graduate attributes1.
 UC graduates are professional - communicate effectively

 1. UC graduates are professional - employ up-to-date and relevant knowledge and skills